2.2. Official Statistics

 • Anti-Gender Non-Conforming

-The types of hate crimes reported to the FBI are broken down by specific categories.
-The aggregate hate crime data collected for each incident include the following:
+The types of hate crimes reported to the FBI are broken down into specific categories.
+The aggregate hate crime data collected for each incident includes the following:

 • Incidents and offenses by bias motivation: Includes crimes committed by and against juveniles.
 Incidents may include one or more offense types.